ucsb-cs156/w24/_lectures/week01b.md

 	 - See P05 link on Canvas or Course Web Site for instructions

-4. Time to work on P04, jpa00, OR you may leave early if you are finished with jpa00.
+4. Time to work on P04, jpa00, H00.

+If finished with all of those, try getting an early start on  [jpa01](https://ucsb-cs156.github.io/m23/lab/jpa01.html)